mix3d/abDateRangePicker/README.md

 # taDateRangePicker

 ### Fork Notes:
-In looking for a datepicker for an older AngularJS, I came across this library of a jQuery-less translation of the bootstrap date-range picker I had my eye on.
+In looking for a datepicker for an older AngularJS, I came across this AngularJS library of a jQuery-less translation of the bootstrap date-range picker I had my eye on.

-Unfortunately, it was outdated, so I forked to upgrade to a more modern workflow and process, and put my own API preferences & interactions on the tool.
+Unfortunately, it was rather dated, so I forked to upgrade to a more modern workflow and process, and put my own API preferences & interactions on the tool.

+Feel free to fork and PR for the following features:

-Goals:
+#### Goals:

 - Configurable date display formatting
+- Configurable Date Validation
+- Configurable start-of-week display (Sunday vs Monday, other locales?)
 - ~~Configurable selection styles~~
   - Select predefined range = applies selection
   - Select predefined range = updates calendars selection, and always requires Apply button
 - ~~Remove dependencies~~
   - ~~bindonce~~ _- done_
   - ~~moment-range~~ _- done_
-    - Didn't actually use any moment-range-specific things, just start and end, replaced with objects.
+    - Didn't actually use any moment-range-specific things, just start and end and clone; replaced with POJO's.
-- configurable text-icon package
+- Configurable text-icon package
-- toggle icon display
+- ~~Toggleable calendar icon display~~
 - Proper Build Steps
   - ~~NPM config~~
   - ~~Sass~~
   - JS Compiler w/ Webpack/Babel

+#### Nice to have:
+- Locale & language configurable
+  - likely not going to happen, I don't have experience or a need for my project

 ### Pure AngularJS DateRangePicker (no jQuery required)